Herseninstituut/FYD_Matlab/README.md

 When you get a successful connection we can start using Datajoint.
 To understand what can be retrieved, look in the +yourlab folder.
 Here you see a list of tables from which metadata can be retrieved.
 See if this works by simply typeing; ```yourlab.Projects```
 You should see an abbreviated view of this table.

+Inside the table definitions, you can also see what fields are defined for each table.

 Retrieving records follows this pattern;
 ```records = fetch(yourlab.Projects,'*');```